 1.)
 We want to find predictor importance for the following tests:

 a.)
-Healthy patients who either remain healthy or transition to AD
+Healthy patients who either remain healthy or transition to AD [We have insufficient data for this correct?]

 b.)
-Mild patients who either remain mild or transition to severe
+Mild patients who either remain mild or transition to severe [Focus on this]

 c.)
-Patients who wind up severe, having begun either as mild or severe
+Patients who wind up severe, having begun either as mild or severe [This is a party favor.
+Not really to focus on]

 d.)
-We would also like to run a–c using the Tau-family variables, though this means removing many of the observations
+We would also like to run a–c using the Tau-family variables, though this means removing many of the observations [This is important]

 2.)
-We want to figure out, for a particular predictor, whether the prediction is positive or negative (e.g. does high BMI mean more advanced Alzheimer’s or less)
+We want to figure out, for a particular predictor, whether the prediction is positive or negative (e.g. does high BMI mean more advanced Alzheimer’s or less) [tree should tell us shouldn’t it?]

 3.)
 Ideally, the program should be able to run categorical attributes and should have the titles of our attributes.
 I will meet with Juan to figure out how to tackle this problem.